Generation of three-dimensional cluster entangled state: Abstract

 \section{Abstract}

 Measurement-based quantum computing is a promising paradigm of quantum computation, where universal computing is achieved through a sequence of local measurements.
 The backbone of this approach is the preparation of multipartite entanglement, known as cluster states.
 While a cluster state with two-dimensional (2D) connectivity is required for universality, a three-dimensional (3D) cluster state is necessary for additionally achieving fault tolerance.
 However, the challenge of making 3D connectivity has limited cluster state generation up to 2D.
-Here we experimentally generate a 3D cluster state in the continuous-variable optical platform.
+Here we demonstrate deterministic generation of a 3D cluster state based on the photonic continuous-variable platform.
 To realize 3D connectivity, we harness a crucial advantage of time-frequency modes of ultrafast quantum light: an arbitrary complex mode basis can be accessed directly, enabling connectivity as desired.
 We demonstrate the versatility of our method by generating cluster states with 1D, 2D, and 3D connectivities.
 For their complete characterization, we develop a quantum state tomography method for multimode Gaussian states.
-Moreover, we verify the cluster state generation by nullifier measurements, as well as full inseparability and steering tests.
-Finally, we highlight the usefulness of 3D cluster state by demonstrating quantum error detection in topological quantum computation.
+Moreover, we verify the cluster state generation by nullifier measurements as well as full inseparability tests.
 Our work paves the way toward fault-tolerant and universal measurement-based quantum computing.

 Quantum computing provides a novel way of processing information, holding the promise of tackling intractable problems by classical computing.
 Photonics is a promising platform for such quantum computing, offering scalability through precise control over a large number of optical modes~\cite{Bourassa2021}.
 Based on squeezed light, large-scale entanglement can be deterministically generated in many optical modes~\cite{Yokoyama:2013jp,Chen:2014jx,Larsen2019,Asavanant2019}, spanning an enormous Hilbert space for quantum computation.
 For example, Gaussian Boson Sampling (GBS), being hard by classical computation~\cite{Hamilton2017,Deshpande:2022eo}, has been demonstrated with many optical modes~\cite{Zhong2020,Madsen2022}.
 However, GBS is limited to performing specific quantum computation without universality~\cite{Aaronson:2011tj}.